All Episodes

 They want to get rid of the expense.

-They want you and me and everybody else to be part of a single-payer government system, and Obama's going into Detroit saying, hey, look, automakers, I'll offer you the same thing.
+They want you and me and everybody else to be part of a single-payer government system.

-And I'll take care of some of your legacy health care costs and get them off your hands when a sliding increasing scale, the more fuel-efficient, energy efficient cars you produce.
+Will you get started making fuel-efficient cars like the Japanese have done, and I'll take care of some of your legacy health care costs and get them off your hands when a sliding, increasing scale, the more fuel-efficient, energy-efficient cars you produce.

 But my gosh, folks, I saw some tiny little cars.

-They've they've had tiny little cars for for years.
+They've had tiny little cars for years.

-They're very they're very proud of it.
+They're very proud of it.

-Uh I was I was reminded during the visit that uh they're they're General Motors is already on the, I don't know if it Ford and Chrysler, I assume they all they are too, but I mean they're they're busting their rear ends to get their fuel fuel economy standards up, these cafe standards, because they're mandated.
+I know that Ford and Chrysler, I assume they are too, but I mean, they're busting their rear ends to get their fuel economy standards up, these cafe standards, because they're mandated.

-Uh and they're uh they feel sort of hamstrung by it.
+And they feel sort of hamstrung by it.

-And they're not going to do it because uh they don't think there's going to be any market for it, and it won't be legal.
+And they're not going to do it because I don't think there's going to be any market for it.

-And I some of the cars I saw that they're they're going to be introducing in the next two years are indeed not all hybrids, but they're tiny, they're fuel efficient, so forth, and they're on the case.
+And some of the cars I saw that they're going to be introducing in the next two years are indeed, they're not all hybrids, but they're tiny.

 But they are being buried by these legacy health care costs.

-And it's it's uh uh it's something that that to me uh is is well, it's it's a black cloud because now you've got all these other businesses in this California rally, and they want to slough their health care plans off to the government, they want to rid themselves of this expense, and that leads us right into Hillary care if if this indeed happens.
+And it's something that to me is, well, it's a black cloud because now you've got all these other businesses in this California rally, and they want to slough their health care plans off to the government.

 I was talking earlier in the last hour about the feminization of American culture.

-Now let's let's pretend I am an automaker.
+Now, let's pretend I am an automaker.

 And the reason I'm in business is to sell cars.

-I think most CEOs of domestic car companies, if you ask them, would tell you they feel like they're running a health care maintenance program, a health care company, and that the side business is manufacturing cars.
+I think most CEOs of domestic car companies, if you ask them, would tell you they feel like they're running a healthcare maintenance program, a healthcare company, and that the side business is manufacturing cars.

 If I were in the auto business, I would be finding out what my customers wanted, and I would build those cars.

-And if I had I'd build a variety of them.
+And I'd build a variety of them.

 The purpose of a company is to provide jobs.